-Kyle Getter enters his fourth season as director of recruiting/player development for the Virginia men’s basketball program.
+Kyle Getter enters his fourth season at the University of Virginia and first as an assistant coach.
+Getter spent three seasons as UVA’s director of recruiting/player development.
 Getter joined the Cavaliers after serving three seasons as an assistant coach at Liberty under former UVA associate head coach Ritchie McKay.

 The Flames went 43-29 over the past two seasons, making a pair of appearances in the CollegeInsider.com Tournament (CIT).
 Getter also served one season at Liberty under McKay in 2008-09, helping the Flames to a school-record 23 wins and another appearance in the CIT.